Rotule666/meta-rpi-basic/README.md

 this is a yocto build to make a minimal image to use your raspberrypi with taplist.io.
 This is also a good start for me to learn yocto.

+it basically simply start chromium in kiosk mode and go to taplist.io

+you can see the way we start chromium in /usr/bin/matchbox-session

 ## Installing the tools

 You will need the following packages